- What is Developmental Disabilities Resource Center and its mission?

 A child under the age of five who has a significant delay in one or more areas of development, or are at risk for developmental delays due to a neurological condition, or lives with a parent who has a developmental disability.
-To request a developmental delay determination
+To learn more about requesting a developmental delay determination

 Q. What is Colorado's criteria for a developmental disability and how do I request a developmental disability determination?

 A developmental disability occurs prior to 22 years of age, constitutes a substantial disability to the individual, and is attributable to a neurological condition when such conditions result in either an impairment of general intellectual functioning or an impairment of adaptive behavior similar to a person with an intellectual disability.
-To request a developmental disability determination
+To learn more about requesting a developmental delay determination

 Q. What services does DDRC offer?